Bandiyod

 Bandiyod is a small town in the Kasaragod district of Kerala, India.
 It is located midway between Mangalore and Kasaragod.

 Transportation

-Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
-The nearest railway station is Kumbla on Mangalore-Palakkad line.
+Local roads have access to National Highway No. 66, which connects to Mangalore in the north and Calicut in the south.
+The nearest railway stations are Kumbla and Uppala on the Mangalore-Palakkad line.
 There is an airport at Mangalore.

 Languages

 This locality is an essentially multi-lingual region.
-The people speak Malayalam, Tulu, Urdu, Beary, Kannada and Konkani.
+The people speak Tulu, Malayalam, Urdu, Beary, Kannada and Konkani.
 Migrant workers also speak Hindi and Tamil languages.
 This village is part of Manjeswaram assembly constituency which is again part of Kasaragod (Lok Sabha constituency).